jchristn/Blobject/README.md

 Many thanks to @phpfui for adding the original code for BLOB copy functionality!

-## New in v2.3.0
+## New in v2.3.x

-- Dependency update
+- Dependency update and bugfixes

 ## Example Project